jasmineteters/portfolio-jan-2021/README.md

 ## Description:

-This is v2 pof my portfolio, I am using TailwindCSS for design.
+This is v2 of my portfolio, I am using TailwindCSS for design.
 This is a mobile first portfolio.

 ## App Usage: